Improving working conditions in the garment industry, Bangladesh

 Worker Rights Training

-We are involved in training which is run through the Ethical Trade Initiative (ETI) and aims to improve the worker-management relationships within factories.
-We believe that open and honest communication between workers and management is the best way to ensure that safety issues are identified and effective action taken.
-Therefore we are piloting appropriate training with the ETI as part of the plan to enable all garment workers in Bangladesh Accord factories to have a stronger voice to represent their needs.
+We are involved in training which is run through the Ethical Trade Initiative (ETI) and aims to improve the worker-management relationships within factories - making sure worker voices are heard and resulting in better working conditions.
+We believe that open and honest communication between workers and management is the best way to ensure that worker issues are identified and effective action taken.
+Therefore, we supported with piloting appropriate training with the ETI as part of the plan to enable all garment workers in Bangladesh Accord factories to have a stronger voice to represent their needs.
+The programme has grown from a pilot in nine garment factories to now reaching 54,000 workers in a further 25 factories.
 You can find more information about this programme of work here.